codingaddo/audiophile_ecommerce/README.md

 In the application I'm using Redux to hold mostly state of cart, persist it to local storage and retrieve it when the app is loaded.

 #### Future Trends
--Use supabase as a backend
+- Use supabase as a backend
--Include user authenticaion
+- Include user authenticaion
--Add admin dashboard for product management
+- Add admin dashboard for product management